Humphrey Bogart and Ingrid Bergman in Casablanca

 Paul Henreid as Victor Laszlo

 Indeed, though the film has been critically assessed many times over, no amount of analysis can possibly be as gratifying as simply watching it.
 Which is a backhanded way of saying that its themes of underdog revolutionaries and patriotism vs. personal desire are somewhat insubstantial.
-Many critics try to whip something extra up, of course—some even try to foist homosexual and Oedipal themes onto it—but ultimately these readings are unnecessary attempts to graft meaning onto a mostly hollow product to justify enjoyment of it.
+Many critics try to whip up something extra, of course—some even try to foist homosexual and Oedipal themes onto it—but ultimately these readings are unnecessary attempts to graft meaning onto a mostly hollow product to justify enjoyment of it.
 Certainly we must make some allowance for the fact that it was made during the war, and thus doesn’t have the emotional distance of the post-war films that may offer greater insights, but we don’t need to extrapolate something that’s barely there when what is clearly there—top rate cast, enticing atmosphere, expressionist cinematography, memorable dialogue, pleasant rhythm—is sufficiently compelling.
 A film doesn’t need to be profound to be eminently pleasurable or even to stir up our emotions.
 It’s similar to the love/hate critique of pure showmanship that must be applied to North by Northwest.

 Humphrey Bogart as Rick Blaine